 Nevertheless, the movement is good and reliable, which is proved many times both by official NASA tests as well as numerous space missions performed by American astronauts and Soviet cosmonauts (the Russians are now supplied by mechanical timekeepers made by another Swiss watchmaker: Fortis.)

-It must be noted, however, that the watch is not mechanically identical to the original “Moon Watch” that was used by American astronauts on the first Apollo missions.
+It must be noted, however, that the 40th Anniversary model is not mechanically identical to the original “Moon Watch” that was used by American astronauts on the first Apollo missions.

 The newer movement also works at a higher frequency of 21,600 vph and utilizes a flat Nivarox balance spring instead of the Breguet overcoil design in Cal.
 321.